The Only Guide You’ll Ever Need for Excelling at Live Web Chat to Improve Sales and Customer Service

 In this case, taking the initiative and being proactive can improve the relationship between your brand and customers, while increasing sales conversions.
 Here are a couple of reasons why you should opt for a proactive web chat:

+Customer feedback.
 Observing the way customers browse your site and making note of how long it takes for them to make a purchase provides an insight into what prevents people from finalizing an order.
-Getting familiar with your customers’ behaviours is always useful when coming up with a new marketing strategy and developing more sophisticated customer service.
+Getting familiar with your customers' behaviour is always useful when coming up with a new marketing strategy and developing more sophisticated customer service.

 2. Setting Up Proactive Live Web Chat